nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 :::{.fragment}
 :desktop_computer: _JupyterLab_:
-A comprehensive browser-based environment for using _Jupyter Notebooks_.
+A comprehensive browser-based environment for using _Jupyter Notebooks_, and more.
 :::

 :::{.fragment}